kumu/docs/faq/how-do-i-collapse-duplicate-connections.md

 In some networks, you might want to collapse duplicate connections (i.e. multiple connections between the same pair of elements).

-Collapses a list of duplicate connections into a list of connections where only one connection can exist between any two elements.
-Adds a "strength" number indicating how many connections between a pair of elements existed in the original connection list.
-Also adds a "direction", which will be "directed" for any element pairs that only had connections in one direction, and will be a direction of your choice for all other connections.

 We don't offer this feature directly in Kumu, but we wrote a custom Google Sheets formula called `KUMU_COLLAPSE` to make it easier to collapse and de-duplicate connections inside your spreadsheet.

 To get access to the custom formula, you can open our ["With custom Kumu formulas" Google Sheet](https://docs.google.com/spreadsheets/d/1qRhkn6qECtBaAncWykMa0hAG97jPK6q_bODrwntqze8/edit?usp=sharing), then click "File" > "Make a copy" to create your own editable copy of the sheet.